kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 Yes, disable is supported.

-For `ReduceDefaultCrashLoopBackoffDecay`, if this is disabled, once kubelet is restarted it will initialize the default backoff to the prior initial value of 10s, and all restart delays thereafter will be calculated against this equation.
+If disabled, once kubelet is restarted it will initialize the default backoff to the prior initial value of10s, and all restart delays thereafter will be calculated against this equation.
 Since changing this configuration will at minimum require a restart of kubelet to take effect, restart delays will begin at the beginning of their backoff curve since the backoff is not cached between kubelet restarts.

-For `EnableKubeletCrashLoopBackoffMax`, similarly, if this is disabled, once kubelet is restarted it will initialize the default backoff based on the global default -- which will itself depend on whether `ReduceDefaultCrashLoopBackoffDecay` is independently turned on or not.
-For a complete workup of the various conflicts possible and how they will be handled, see the [Conflict Resolution](#conflict-resolution) section in Design Details.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Both features can also be reenabled.
+The feature can also be reenabled.

-For `ReduceDefaultCrashLoopBackoffDecay`, if this is reenabled, once kubelet is restarted it will initialize the default backoff again to the new initial value of 1s and maximum backoff to 1 minute, and all restart delays thereafter will be calculated against this equation.
+If reenabled, once kubelet is restarted it will initialize the default backoff again to the new initial value of 1s and maximum backoff to 1 minute, and all restart delays thereafter will be calculated against this equation.

-For `EnableRapidCrashLoopBackoffDecay`, if this is disabled, once kubelet is restarted it will -- again, as above -- initialize the default backoff based on the global default -- which will itself depend on whether `ReduceDefaultCrashLoopBackoffDecay` is independently turned on or not.
-For a complete workup of the various conflicts possible and how they will be handled, see the [Conflict Resolution](#conflict-resolution) section in Design Details..

 ###### Are there any tests for feature enablement/disablement?